cbalantic/cbalantic.github.io/birding-game-of-thrones.md

 identifications, I'll get fancier with the exploratory capacity offered by the map.

-This app had indispensible help from:
+The following resources were indispensible to creating this app:

--   [The Rstudio Superzip
++ [The RStudio Superzip
     example](https://github.com/rstudio/shiny-examples/tree/master/063-superzip-example)
--   [Dean Attali's code for mimicking a Google form in R shiny](https://deanattali.com/2015/06/14/mimicking-google-form-shiny/)
++ [Dean Attali's code for mimicking a Google form in R shiny](https://deanattali.com/2015/06/14/mimicking-google-form-shiny/)
--   [These terrific shapefiles of Westeros and Essos](https://www.cartographersguild.com/showthread.php?t=30472), made available by user **cadaei** at the Cartographer's Guild website
++ [These terrific shapefiles of Westeros and Essos](https://www.cartographersguild.com/showthread.php?t=30472), made available by user **cadaei** at the Cartographer's Guild website